Trending Topics

 Conclusion

 Remember, some sovereign citizens have a propensity for violence.
 Make sure you have backup.
 Keep your eyes open for threats.
-Just because they are dumb enough to get brainwashed into some crazy belief system does not mean they are too stupid to learn tactics to hurt us.
+Just because sovereign citizens are dumb enough to get brainwashed into some crazy belief system does not mean they are too stupid to learn tactics to hurt us.

-Their tactic is to cause confusion with the officer.
+The primary tactic of the sovereign citizen movement is causing confusion.
 Turn the tables on them and confuse them.
 Make them question what they have learned by watching videos on YouTube.
 Twice I have used the example of the fire department on a sovereign citizen.
 Both times they were so flummoxed they forgot all the other rhetoric.

 Learn more about sovereign citizens